discord-jda/JDA-Website/docs/using-jda/getting-started.md

 ## Connecting to Discord with a Bot Account

-1. Retrieve your **Bot Token** from your application dashboard (https://discord.com/developers/applications)
+1. Retrieve your **Bot Token** from your application dashboard (<https://discord.com/developers/applications>)

     ![get token](../assets/images/dashboard/dashboard_get_token.png)

-    !!! caution
+    !!! danger
-        Note that it is very important not to show this token to anyone, ever.
+        You must not show this token to anyone, ever.

 2. Set up your JDA project:
     - [IntelliJ IDEA](../setup/intellij.md)